Raven Mason Collection

 Raven Mason - The Complete Collection

-For the first time since the Raven Mason Trust was formed, its complete collection of Mason's Porcelain, Ironstone and Bone China will come out of reserve and be displayed at the Raven Mason Suite in historic Keele Hall.
+Come and experience the complete collection of Mason’s Porcelain, Ironstone and Bone China out of reserve and on display at the Raven Mason Suite in historic Keele Hall.
 The Raven family collection is a unique assemblage, and a lasting legacy of their interest in this famous factory.

-Following the success of two important loan exhibitions, this display will be the largest the Trust has mounted and due to the increased exhibition space now available, it will feature similar non Mason’s items and other donated pieces which have not previously been exhibited.
-The exhibition will span the history of the company with items from the earliest porcelain made by the founder Miles Mason through to pieces with Royal connections made towards the end of the life of the famous and much loved Broad Street Factory in Hanley.
+This display is the largest the Trust has mounted and due to the increased exhibition space now available, it will feature similar non Mason’s items and other donated pieces which have not previously been exhibited.
+The exhibition will span the history of the company with items from the earliest porcelain made by the founder Miles Mason through to pieces with royal connections made towards the end of the life of the famous and much loved Broad Street Factory in Hanley.

 This is a long awaited “must see” exhibition for all lovers of Mason’s throughout the world.